Row wavy Shape Decorative svg added to bottom

 The Reef

 The waters off Key Largo are home to some of the nation’s finest coral reefs.
-Known for stands of elkhorn and large mounds of star and brain corals, these reefs have been an example of marine protected areas for decades.
+These reefs have served as examples of marine protected areas for decades.

 When the Florida Keys National Marine Sanctuary's regulations were implemented in 1997, the Key Largo National Marine Sanctuary was re-designated as a 103 square nautical mile Existing Management Area.
 With this new status came added conservation measures by creating six Sanctuary Preservation Areas spanning from Carysfort South to Molasses Reef.